2011 FC Dallas season: Major League Soccer

-MLS Cup Playoffs
+MLS Cup playoffs

 CONCACAF Champions League

-By being a finalist in the 2010 MLS Cup final, Dallas secured a Preliminary Round-spot in the CONCACAF Champions League.
-It will be Dallas' debut in the Champions League as well as any CONCACAF club competition.
+By being a finalist in the 2010 MLS Cup final, Dallas secured a preliminary-round spot in the CONCACAF Champions League.
+It will be Dallas's debut in the Champions League as well as any CONCACAF club competition.
 On May 18, 2011 at the CONCACAF draw in New York City, it was revealed that Dallas would play Salvadorian finalists Alianza.